Contributing expert: Irina Lemeshevskaya

 • When importing an illustration from Figma, some shapes may shift a few pixels in After Effects.
 Therefore, I recommend marking the checkbox “Export reference image” to compare the imported image with the original.

-Transferring Illustration from Figma to Adobe After Effects
+Transfer Illustration from Figma to Adobe After Effects

-Consider using the AEUX plugin to transfer illustrations, which simplifies the process between Figma and After Effects.
+Consider using the AEUX plugin workflow to transfer illustrations, which simplifies the process between Figma and After Effects.
 Then, wrap the illustration in a frame, open After Effects, and import the illustration from Figma to AE: Plugins => Development => AEUX.
 (All necessary links are provided below for your convenience).

-Creating Animation in Adobe After Effects
+Create Animation in Adobe After Effects

 When starting the animation process, it’s crucial to consider the handover to developers from the outset.
 Delaying this until the animation is completed can result in unnecessary time consumption.